Lisp-Stat/lla/README.md

 - Speed is important, but reliability comes first.

 Only optimize when necessary, and do extensive testing afterwards.
 Most of the speed comes from your LAPACK library anyway.
 Most linear algebra operations are $O(N^\alpha)$ with $\alpha > 1$, frequently $\alpha > 2$.
-That said, copying to memory is optimized, and in the long run LLA should make use of your implementation's array pinning features (when available). *Currently, direct array sharing is disabled*.
+That said, copying to memory is optimized, and in the long run LLA should make use of your implementation's array pinning features (when available).

 ### Built With